rOpenHealth/rpubmed/README.md

 Tools for extracting and processing records from Pubmed and Pubmed Central.
 ----------------------------------------------------------------------------

 This project is still very much in development...
 Please contact me with any questions, suggestions or bug reports.

-I have built in support for searching and processing [MeSH headings](http://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html), making this package of particular use for biomedical researchers conducting systematic reviews and meta-analyses.
+I have built in experimental support for searching and processing [MeSH headings](http://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html) in the mesh_experimental branch.
+This will soon be merged into master, making this package of particular use for biomedical researchers conducting systematic reviews and meta-analyses.

-### Done:
+### Available functions:

 * fetch - Tools for bulk downloading of Pubmed records
     - `fetch_in_chunks(ids, chunk_size = 500, delay = 0, ...)`